CAGacula/ALabs_Final/README.md

 # A-Labs Final Update

 Added New Feature Leaderboards:
--	User can view his/her and other user's total earned points.
 -	Implemented in the LeaderboardsPage.xaml file.
 - Retrieved user data from the database, ordered by userScore in descending order.
 - Displayed the leaderboard in the UI using a stack panel.
+-	Users can view their total earned points as well as the total earned points of other users.

 Introduction of Scoring System in Challenge Regex:
 - Implemented a scoring system in the Challenge Regex section of the application.